sbmarketinginc/dw-promobar/readme.txt

 == Description ==
 A clean and simple WordPress plugin that allows you to have a promotion and message bar displayed at the top of your site.
 You can have a meaningful message or simply a catchy message for your promotion within a few simple setup.
 You can even have a countdown clock.
 All these features can be easily configured in the admin panel.
 You have a control over the entire bar from text message, countdown time to text and link colors.

+== URL Triggered Coupon in Top Bar ==

+Using a url that includes a coupon code will cause it to be displayed in the top bar for 24 hours. ie www.SomeSite.com?promo_code=COUPONCODE will overide the top bar to use the coupons exerpt as the title and the coupon code as link title.

 == Installation ==

 1. Upload `dw-promobar` to the `/wp-content/plugins/` directory